 Tax compliance risk management process for customers managed by Large Business: response to the non-provision of a certificate

-The Customer Relationship Manager (CRM) may expect a certificate but become aware that one has not been provided.
-This expectation will arise where the company has already notified details of its Senior Accounting Officer (SAO) or, where it has not done so, where the CRM has obtained their own information and/or has held previous discussions with the company, but an SAO does not then provide a timely certificate.
+The Customer Compliance Manager (CCM) may expect a certificate but become aware that one has not been provided.
+This expectation will arise where the company has already notified details of its Senior Accounting Officer (SAO) or, where it has not done so, where the CCM has obtained their own information and/or has held previous discussions with the company, but an SAO does not then provide a timely certificate.

-Once an apparent failure to provide a certificate comes to the attention of a HMRC officer, the CRM must
+Once an apparent failure to provide a certificate comes to the attention of a HMRC officer, the CCM must

 - satisfy themselves that a certificate should have been provided,

-If, despite this the certificate, or the information that would have been provided by it, is still not forthcoming the CRM must contact their nominated business contact for advice on how to proceed.
+If, despite this the certificate, or the information that would have been provided by it, is still not forthcoming the CCM must contact their nominated business contact for advice on how to proceed.